jxblum/simplifying-apache-geode-with-spring-data/README.md

 for (again) both [Redis](https://docs.spring.io/spring-boot/docs/2.0.0.M6/reference/htmlsingle/#boot-features-redis) and [Hazelcast](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/hazelcast).

-Additionally, neither **_Redis_** nor **_Hazelcast_** is as feature rich nor as reliable as _Apache Geode_ for managing your data _consistently_ and _performantly_ at cloud-scale.  _Apache Geode_ is a true enterprise solution unlike many other IMDGs that has existed since 2002.

-Of course, **_Redis_** is a very popular and meaningful data store that compliments rather than competes directly with Apache Geode, unlike _Hazelcast_.  _Apache Geode_ is good replacement for _Hazelcast_ when your application needs both performant and consistent data access at cloud-scale.
+Of course, _Redis_ is a very popular and powerful data store that compliments rather than competes directly with _Apache Geode_, unlike _Hazelcast_.  _Apache Geode_ is a good replacement for _Hazelcast_ when your application needs more reliable, performant and consistent data access at cloud-scale.

 > NOTE: _Apache Geode_ is the open source core of [_Pivotal GemFire_](https://pivotal.io/pivotal-gemfire).

-This step-by-step guide walks you through the application and how it works.
+This step-by-step tutorial guides you through the application and how it works.

-#### Guide
+### Tutorial

-_Prerequisites_
+#### _Prerequisites_

 This guide assumes a basic understanding of _Apache Geode_, IMDG / No-SQL, and _Spring Data_ concepts.